Details

 5. Personal and professional development

-The Tracks program prepares you best for your chosen career path.
+You’ll be able to undertake Pre-Track (third year) and Track (fourth year) rotations, exploring your interests in a variety of veterinary practice areas alongside clinical placements.
 You can build professional networks in a particular area of clinical interest and gain complementary industry-ready skills and knowledge.
-Choose from four tracks:
+Choose from 4 tracks:

 - Production animal track (livestock and mixed rural practice)